Texas A&M sues Indianapolis Colts for trademark infringement

 The university has been aggressive in defending the trademark associated with its nearly century-old tradition of “The 12th Man,” taking on the likes of the Seattle Seahawks football team and a double amputee in Buffalo it suspected of trademark infringement.

-In the lawsuit, filed in U.S District Court in Houston, Texas A&M said its football and marketing connections to “The 12th Man” is likely being diminished and tarnished by the unauthorized use by the Colts.
+In the lawsuit, filed in U.S District Court in Houston, Texas A&M said its marketing connections to “The 12th Man” is likely being tarnished by the Colt’s unauthorized use.

+“We’re aware of the media reports of the Texas A&M lawsuit but we’ve not yet had an opportunity to review the actual complaint,” a Colts spokesman said.

 According to the lawsuit, “The 12th MAN Mark was initially adopted in 1922 as a remembrance of a student at Texas A&M, E. King Gill, and his spirit of readiness to serve Texas A&M’s football team in time of need.”

-A dispute over the use of the phrase to refer to the fans of the Seattle Seahawks was settled in 2006, with the Seahawks paying a licensing fee and acknowledging in the use of the phrase that it is the trademarked property of the Texas university.
+A dispute over the use of the phrase to refer to the fans of the Seattle Seahawks was settled in 2006, with the Seahawks paying a licensing fee and acknowledging the phrase it is the trademarked property of the Texas university.

 “We would prefer not to file lawsuits to protect our trademarks,” Young said in a statement.